Are you a fan of Naruto, Black Clover, Demon Slayer (Kimetsu No Yaiba) and other shonen shows?

-If you arrive around 11am-12pm there will be a very short (if any) line to enter.
+If you arrive around 11am-12pm, there will be a very short (if any) line to enter.
 Inside the venue most of the lines are under 30 minutes but there were occasional lines with a 45-60+min long wait time.

-Lines for some popular merch were long, if there is a specific item you want to buy I would recommend arriving early.
-Some of the popular shops (like Aniplex) handed out tickets with a time to come back to line up to buy merchandise.
+In my experience, lines for some popular merch were long, so if there is a specific item you want to buy, I would recommend arriving early.
+Some of the popular shops (like Aniplex) even handed out tickets with a time to come back to line up to buy merchandise.

-The main stage area does fill up and visibility from the back is not great.
+The reason is the main stage area does fill up fast and visibility from the back is not great.

 How much money do I need?

-It is also possible to go, enjoy the day and not spend any money.
+It is also possible to go, enjoy the day and not spend any money too.

 Where can I buy food or drinks?

-Cheaper food options exist outside the venue and if you have dietary restrictions you may have to leave and come back.
+Cheaper food options exist outside the venue, but if you have dietary restrictions, you may have to leave and come back.

 What should I bring?

-Comfortable shoes since the venue is big and there is lot of walking.
+- Bring comfortable shoes since the venue is big and there will be a lot of walking.

-A large bag for all the free goodies they hand out.
-They have freebies like free manga, stickers, folders/clear files, note pads, character masks, postcards with special artwork, character masks and cards.
+- Bring a large bag for all the free goodies they hand out.
+They have freebies, like free manga, stickers, folders/clear files, note pads, character masks, postcards with special artwork, character masks and cards.

 Is it worth it?

-The ques are short enough that you can actually experience a lot of different things.
+The lines are short enough that you can actually experience a lot of different things.

-There were several video game demos available to be played for consoles, smart phones, arcades and even pachinko.
-They had a theater which played some episodes from different anime shows.
+Also, there were several video game demos available to be played for consoles, smart phones, arcades and even pachinko.
+They even had a theater which played some episodes from different anime shows as well.

-The Konami booth had people playing Yu-Gi-Oh! and they had staff who could try to show you how to play (Japanese language only).
+The Konami booth had people playing Yu-Gi-Oh! and they had staff who could show you how to play (Japanese language only).

 There was also a general card game play area next to the venue where you could play with friends or random people you meet there.

-They also had a surprisingly quiet area where you can sit and read manga provided by the event (again Japanese language only).
+Surprisingly though, they had a quiet area where you can sit and read manga provided by the event (again, Japanese language only).

-They had a ton of artwork on display from various artists and throughout the venue there was statues and balloons featuring Jump characters.
+Additionally, they had a ton of artwork on display from various artists, and throughout the venue there was statues and balloons featuring Jump characters.

 Banpresto was holding a contest where you go to vote on your favorite figure from Dragon Ball, My Hero Academia and One Piece.
 They had four figures on display and a tablet to vote on the best.

 After voting you got a chance to win a prize.
-The winning figure will go on to become an official released product.
+And as a result, the winning figure will go on to become an official released product.